 In New Book, Journalist Alleges Russian Links To Mysterious Deaths Abroad

-In 2006, as Russia was preparing to host the G8 summit in St. Petersburg, its parliament passed a law legalizing extra-judicial killings of accused "extremists" abroad.
+In 2006, as Russia was preparing to host the G-8 summit in St. Petersburg, its parliament passed a law legalizing extrajudicial killings of accused "extremists" abroad.

 "It was an extraordinary moment," BuzzFeed News journalist Heidi Blake says.
 "Even as Western leaders were sitting around the table with Putin in St. Petersburg, at that very moment, laws were being passed ... that enabled enemies of the Russian state to be murdered by Russian state agents on foreign soil with absolute impunity."